 - Acute onset of pre-existing conditions coverage

-- Not available for the residents of Maryland (MD), New York (NY) & Washington (WA).
+- Cannot accept an address in Maryland (MD), New York (NY) & Washington (WA).

 Here is a complete list of benefits of Atlas International

 (Emergency Room cost not covered for general illness unless hospitalized.
 Prefer going to an urgent care facility or make an appointment directly with doctor for general illness related conditions.)

 An Acute Onset of a Pre-existing Condition is a sudden and unexpected outbreak or recurrence of a Pre-existing Condition which occurs spontaneously and without advance warning either in the form of Physician recommendations or symptoms.
 Treatment must be obtained within 24 hours of the sudden and unexpected outbreak or recurrence.

 - US States Restrictions Restricts a person physically located in New York (NY), Maryland (MD) and Washington (WA) to purchase the plan